msdalp/msdalp.github.io/_posts/2019-10-12-Multiple-Datasources-with-Spring-Boot-and-Hibernate.markdown

 What if we want to use JPA and define our objects with `Entity`.
 Datasource definitions and initialization will not change.
 However different `EntityManagers` and `TransactionManagers` must be defined.

-Annoying part is having auto mapping repositories to these frameworks is done by scanning packages.
-Which package to scan must be defined clearly otherwise build will fail.
+Annoying part is having auto mapping repositories to these classes is done by scanning packages.
+Which package to scan must be defined clearly otherwise it will fail while creating database connection.
 Another point is  different entity managers must have different packages as well.
 It is not possible to use a `com.test.repositories` package and make both scan in there.

-Datasource configuration is almost the same as the previous one but this time let's use configuration file. `DataSourceConfiguration` file will be defined as:
+Datasource configuration is almost the same as the previous one but this time let's use configuration annotation. `DataSourceConfiguration` file will be defined as:

 {% highlight java %}
 @Configuration